Number Of Trades, Volume or Range Bar Charts Do Not Match Setting or Are Not Accurate or Are Inconsistent

 - Select Chart >> Chart Settings on the menu.

 - Set the Intraday Bar Period >> Bar Period Type to Days-Mins-Secs and specify a value of 2-0-0 (which means 2 days).

 - Set the Bar Period Type back to Volume Per Bar or Number of Trades per Bar and specify the corresponding value in the edit box below.

 Number of Trades bars are based upon the historical and real-time trades received from the data or trading service you are using.
 If the data or trading service does not deliver every trade or the trade data varies compared to another service or another connection to the same service, then when you compare a Number of Trades bar chart with identical settings to another Number of Trades bar chart sourced from a different service or a different connection to the same service, they probably will not exactly look the same.

 This is an inherent issue with Number of Trades bars in general.
 If you are trying to get two Number of Trades bar charts to match with a friend and the service you are both using does not consistently deliver trades across different connections, then it is an impossible task to get them to match.
 It becomes even more difficult if you are using different Data or Trading services.

-For 100% accurate Range Charts, it is necessary for the Intraday Data Storage Time Unit to be set to 1 Tick, as explained in the General Information and Related Settings section on this page.
-This is in addition to also having 1 Tick or 1 Second historical data records as well.
-If the Intraday Data Storage Time Unit is not set to 1 Tick, then an issue you will notice during real time chart updating and during a replay is that the current bar in the chart will exceed the specified range until the current data record from the file is complete and there is a new data record being read.
-At that time the range will be cut down to the specified range and a new bar will begin.
+Therefore in this particular case, an issue you will notice during real time chart updating and during a replay is that the current bar in the chart can exceed the specified number of trades, volume, or price range in the case of Range and Renko bars until the current data record from the Intraday data file is complete and there is a new data record being read.
+At that time the splitting of the data record will occur and the last chart bar will be adjusted according to the chart bar settings and a new bar will be added to the chart.